 What is Orilissa?

-You should not take Orilissa if you are allergic to elagolix, or if:
+You should not use Orilissa if you are allergic to elagolix, or if:

-- have severe liver disease
+you have severe liver disease; or

 How should I take Orilissa?

-- Take the tablets at about the same time each day with or without food.
+Take the medicine at the same time each day, with or without food.

 Orilissa side effects